Miracloon/pflotran-documentation/source/user_guide/cards/chemistry_cards/complex_kinetics_card.rst

  Opens the block.

 <string>
- Names the surface complex to which the kinetics are assigned.
+ Name of a surface complex to which the kinetics are assigned.
+This name opens a new block where kinetics are set using the cards below.

 Optional Cards:
 ---------------